dienluong/mvmv/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # mvmv
 A NodeJS package that performs batch renaming and moving of files.
-It supports globbing[wildcards](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) `*` and `?`.
+It supports globbing [wildcards](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) `*` and `?`.

 You can use the package by importing it into your NodeJS scripts or as a command on the terminal.